 This is a common problem many of us experience.
 It is very frustrating when you cannot get your newsletters, important emails, or verification links via email; however, there is usually always a reason behind this.

-In this article, we will detail some steps you can use to check your emailing service and try to get those elusive messages to appear in your inbox.
+Here we will detail some reasons why emails may not be delivered, and steps you can use to check your emailing service and try to get those elusive messages to appear in your inbox.

 1. Check your spam filters or blacklists

 Be sure to check your inbox settings.
 Often some people's mailing settings may list the message as spam and filter all the incoming emails from a specified sender.
 You will have to check with your mailing provider on how to check these settings, as they differ slightly from provider to provider.

 To note, these emails might be sent to your spam folder, be sure to check it for emails from firstname.lastname@example.org and email@example.com if you are missing some messages.

 Also, the e-mail service you use can have different tabs for different types of e-mails coming into your inbox.
 For example, besides having the Primary mail tab Gmail also uses a Social tab, a Promotional tab, and an Updates tab.
 If you are supposed to receive an e-mail from us and you do not find that e-mail in your primary mail in the Inbox, please check these various tabs as they might have gone there.